Pomax/custom-graphics-element/README.md

 - `npm test` runs everything.
 - `npm run types` generates the `dist/graphics-element.d.ts` file, as well as the `api.html` file.
 - `npm build` compiles the `dist/graphics-element.js` and `dist/graphics-element.css` files
+- `npm run fallback` generates all the fallback images for every `<graphics-element>` on the website.

 ### What lives where